jaspershen/tidymass.org/content/start/_index.md

 description: "What do you need to know to start using tidymass?
 Learn what you need in 5 articles."
 ---

-Here, you can learn how to use `tidymass` to do the data processing and analysis for the metabolomics data.
+Here, you can learn how to use `tidyMass` to do the data processing and analysis for the metabolomics data.
 It contains several parts.

 <img src="figures/packages.png" alt="packages" style="width:60%;height:60%;">